 - Have cleaning logs posted in all bathrooms, common spaces, and classrooms.
 Logs will include date, time, and name of the individual completing the sanitization of the space. - Develop and use sanitizing protocols for all equipment used by more than one individual (students and staff), or, alternatively, purchase equipment for individual use. - Establish and communicate expectations to staff, students and families to limit and store personal property brought to school.
-Students' personal property should be labeled prior to entering school.
 Students shall be instructed to not share their personal property with others in order to limit the spread of disease. - 6.
 Technology devices - a) Distribution of devices - Device will be prepped by staff wearing PPE - Devices may be wiped down using a technology-compatible wipe as necessary - Device will be placed in a container for distribution to student - Device is assigned to student and to be used as their personal device for the school year - b) Device returned / requiring repair

-The device will be placed in a container, and subsequently prepped and cleaned by staff wearing PPE.
 Staff will clean the device pre- and post-prep and before returning it to the student or loaner pool.